 - Multicultural counseling

 Students should also expect to complete a supervised practicum/internship in a counseling or mental health setting.
-This hands-on experience proves vital to both future careers and licensure qualification.
+This hands-on experience proves vital to both future careers and licensure qualifications.
 An online seminar in which students and faculty discuss the experience may accompany the training, but students should plan on fulfilling the actual training at a physical location.

 For specifics on how practical experience requirements are being handled in light of the COVID-19 pandemic, consult individual schools of interest.